Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Here they are, looking for funds to develop their business.

-Following an initial series of meetings with investors, we were disappointed:
+An initial series of meetings with investors left them disappointed:

 "your technology is too risky , you don't make enough sales, you don't have enough experience... that's what all the funds told us", the two young partners recall.